you06/performance-map/src/tikv.md

 ## TODOs
-- [ ] Add grpc entry path details
+- [ ] Add grpc entry path details.
-- [ ] Add async-io execution path details
+- [ ] Add async-io execution path details.
-- [ ] Add new request tracker related information
+- [ ] Add new request tracker related information.
-- [ ] Add raft-engine execution details
+- [ ] Add raft-engine execution details.
-- [ ] Add kv engine details to the important stages such as `append_log`
+- [ ] Add kv engine details to the important stages such as `append_log`.
 - [ ] The coprocessor task latency and worker model relations.
+- [ ] Build a detailed model describing the relationship bettween the user perceivable durations and the information recorded in the tracker.
+Then it would be straightforward to tell the duration combinations of `cop scheduler`, `task wait`, `io operations like scan`.

 ## Grpc Entry
 TODO